GLib.KeyFile

 Places a comment above key from group_name.

-If key is None then comment will be written above group_name.
-If both key and group_name are None, then comment will be written above the first group in the file.
+If key is NULL then comment will be written above group_name.
+If both key and group_name are NULL, then comment will be written above the first group in the file.

 New in version 2.6.